arfc/phlox/usnc/README.md

 Serpent files:
 --------------
 * control_block: defines the control rod assembly of the MMR.

 * FCM: defines the fuel compact of the MMR.

 * fuel_block: defines the fuel assembly of the MMR.
-* fullcore: defines the fullcore geometry of the MMR.
-	- active core composed of 3 fuel assemblies
-* fullcore2: defines the fullcore geometry of the MMR.
-	- active core composed of 4 fuel assemblies

-* fullcore4: defines the fullcore geometry of the MMR.
-	- active core composed of 7 fuel assemblies

 * memo-fullcore9:
 	- 4 fuel assembly tall